Summit Learning User Agreement

 2.1 Learning Service Eligibility

-Only currently enrolled students, parents/legal guardians, and School Personnel are allowed to access the Learning Services.
+Only currently enrolled students, Caregivers, and School Personnel are allowed to access the Learning Services.
 Creating an account with false information is a violation of our terms.
+The right to access and use the Services is not granted in jurisdictions outside the United States.

 2.2 Accounts and Passwords.